 The Board of Directors recognizes three tasks as its principal roles and responsibilities: 1) indicating the general direction of the Company such as corporate strategies, etc.; 2) developing an environment that can support adequate risk-taking in business execution; and 3) carrying out highly effective supervision of business execution from an independent and objective standpoint.
 Furthermore, the Board of Directors exercises its leadership in developing an environment in which the management can take bold action to prevent the loss of upside opportunities (offensive posture), in addition to the perspective of developing an environment that incorporates controls for preventing downside risks (defensive posture), including the risk of scandals.
-The Board of Directors is made up of at least one third Independent Outside Directors, and a majority of Directors who are Non-executive Directors to clearly separate supervision and execution of business.
-Furthermore, a Non-executive Director is appointed as chairman of the Board of Directors, separate from the President and Representative Officer.
+The Board of Directors is made up of at least one third Independent Outside Directors, and a majority of Directors who are Non-executive Director is appointed as chairman of the Board of Directors, separate from the President and Representative Officer.

-As of December 31, 2018, the Board of Directors comprises 13 Directors, ten of whom are Non-executive Directors (seven of whom including one woman are Independent Outside Directors).
+As of December 31, 2019, the Board of Directors comprises 11 Directors, ten of whom are Non-executive Directors (seven of whom including one woman are Independent Outside Directors).
+Chairman of the Board of Directors is Sakon Uda, an Independent Outside Director.
 14 meetings were held in the fiscal year under review.